Frans-Lukas/ToySurprise/README.md

 ## Getting Started
 Clone the project and download and install the JSoup API.

 Otherwise the project is compile ready.

 Compile with:

-javac Category.java Item.java Leg.java Main.java Spider.java Stinger.java
+javac -cp ".;/path/to/jsoup;"  Category.java Item.java Leg.java Main.java Spider.java Stinger.java

 Then run the program with:

 java Main

 ## Built With